blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     Start-ClusterResource -Name "AdventureWorks"
     ```

-16. Connect to **SQLVM-01** and launch SQL Server Management Studio.
+16. Connect to **CloudShopSQL** and launch SQL Server Management Studio.

 17. Open a Server connection to the **adventureworks** listener endpoint to verify connectivity.